getbubblenow/javicle/README.md

 In any case, JVC should never overwrite your source files, since all output goes to new files.

+I'm also fairly confident that the underlying `ffmpeg` commands are far from optimized, and could use some scrutiny by eyes more expert than mine.

 # Requirements
  * Java 11
  * Maven 3